eclipse-iceoryx/iceoryx/doc/api-cheat-sheet.md

 # Iceoryx API Cheat Sheet

-This document covers the core functionality of the iceoryx middleware and is intended to get you started quickly to set up iceoryx applications.
+This document covers the core functionality of the ``iceoryx`` middleware and is intended to quickly get started to set up iceoryx applications.
 It is no in-depth API documentation and while the API is still subject to changes, the basic concepts will still apply.
 ## General

-To set up a collection of applications using iceoryx (an iceoryx system), the applications need to initialize a runtime and create **publishers** and **subscribers**.
-The publishers send data of a specific **topic** which can be received by subscribers of the same topic.
+To set up a collection of applications using iceoryx (an iceoryx system), the applications need to initialize a runtime and create ``publishers`` and ``subscribers``.
+The publishers send data of a specific ``topic`` which can be received by subscribers of the same topic.
-To enable publishers to offer their topic and subscribers to subscribe to these offered topics, the middleware daemon, called **Roudi**, must be running.
+To enable publishers to offer their topic and subscribers to subscribe to these offered topics, the middleware daemon, called ``Roudi``, must be running.

-For further information see the [examples]().
+For further information see the [examples](todo) and [conceptual-guide.md](todo).
 We now briefly define the main entities of an iceoryx system before showing how they are created and used by the iceoryx API.

 ### Roudi